Published On: December 5, 2021

 An on-demand mobility solution, therefore, cannot prevent the work from being done: It must be easy to use, and provide direct value to the user.
 The right mobile tool must allow process controls (e.g. safety checks must occur before work begins), while ensuring the user displays are in the context of the work by removing irrelevant information to ensure the user sees only the necessary job details.

-Focus should be mobility solution, not mobile devices
+Focus should be mobility solutions, not mobile devices

 Even if one device could address all needs, the mobile device landscape is rapidly evolving, and pursuing a strategy that couples a solution to a particular device or operating system will only ensure that the solution is no longer viable when that device is no longer the latest in the market.